locustio/locust/docs/increase-performance.rst

 .. note::

-    FastHttpUser uses a whole other HTTP client implementation, with a different API, compared to the default HttpUser that uses python-requests.
-Therefore FastHttpUser might not work as a drop-in replacement for HttpUser, depending on how the HttpClient is used.
+    Because FastHttpUser uses a different client implementation with a slightly different API, it may not always work as a drop-in replacement for HttpUser.

 API